TheAmeliaDeWitt/Glowstone-1/docs/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting mastercoms at `mastercoms@tutanota.de`.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Amelia DeWitt at `theameliadewitt@gmail.com`.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
-If you have a report about `mastercoms`, please contact `gdude2002`.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by